-13.5 If as a result of an inaccurate report, any bill over \$25,000 is adjusted upwards by 25% or more, Qwest shall incur a late reporting payment as set forth in section 13.3.
-This payment shall begin from the day the report filing date and shall continue until the day the discrepancy is resolved.
+13.5 In addition to the payment in 13.4, if as a result of an inaccurate report, any bill over \$25,000 is adjusted upwards by 25% or more, Qwest shall also incur a late reporting payment as set forth in section 13.3.
+This payment shall begin on the report due date and shall continue until the day the discrepancy is resolved.